marifyo/fggcosha/_posts/2014-05-10-election-meeting-reminder.md

 comments: true
 ---

-Please join us for the very important meeting on *Saturday July 19th at 11am EST*.
+Please join us for the very important meeting on **Saturday July 19th at 11am EST**.
 This meeting is for the election of new officials.

 Our outgoing officials have done an incredible job, serving the alumni association and community for the past 4 years.
 Now it is time to pass the torch to another capable team to carry on the wonderful work.

-*Let your voice be heard*.
+**Let your voice be heard**.
 Dial In: Saturday, July 19 2014 @ 11am EST.
 {: .notice}

-## Nominated Candidates
+---

+## Executive Positions and Nominees

+Here are the positions and the nominees up for consideration.

 ### President
 1. Juliet Ume